cscosu/buckeyectf-2021/crypto/README.md

 # c = 4293606144359418817736495518573956045055950439046955515371898146152322502185230451389572608386931924257325505819171116011649046442643872945953560994241654388422410626170474919026755694736722826526735721078136605822710062385234124626978157043892554030381907741335072033672799019807449664770833149118405216955508166023135740085638364296590030244412603570120626455502803633568769117033633691251863952272305904666711949672819104143350385792786745943339525077987002410804383449669449479498326161988207955152893663022347871373738691699497135077946326510254675142300512375907387958624047470418647049735737979399600182827754
 ```

-This is a typical RSA encryption except except:
+This is a typical RSA encryption except:
 - We're given $p$ and $q$
 - $e$ and $\phi\left(n\right)$ are not co-prime, so we don't have a unique decryption.